dxing97/subs2cia/README.md

   -s path/to/subtitles, --subtitles path/to/subtitles
                         Path to subtitle file.
 Supported types: .ass, .srt.
-                        Unsupported types: .sup, PGS -i path/to/video, --video path/to/video
+                        Unsupported types: .sup, PGS -i path/to/video [path/to/video ...], --video path/to/video [path/to/video ...]
                         Path to video file containing audio and subtitles that can be demuxed.
-Tracks from video sources are ignored if -a or -s is present. .
-Supported containers: any type ffmpeg supports.
+Tracks from video sources are ignored if -a or -s is present.
+If multiple video files are specified, it will apply all options to each video file.Supported containers: any type ffmpeg supports.
   -o path/to/outputfile.flac, --output path/to/outputfile.flac
                         Path to output condensed audio to (audio codec assumed from extension).
 Default is to use the audio or video